Skip to main content

 Choose the moment

-Be sensitive and honest
+Be honest and open

 Older woman with arms around an older man looking at each other..